Blog: “Learning is essential to shaping future work”

 We also found out that disabled people do not feel encouraged by their healthcare professional to take up activity.
 Our partnership with NHS Health Education England West Midlands sees us training healthcare professionals to embed physical activity as a referral choice for their disabled patients.

 Other priorities include our Citizen’s Network and improving the confidence of the sport and physical activity workforce.
-You can read more about our priority areas on our website.
 But at the heart of all of this is the Include Me West Midlands pledge.
 The pledge brings organisations together committed to improving the understanding of the barriers faced by our residents.

 Earlier I spoke about the ambition for West Midlands to be a centre of excellence for disabled people.
 For this to happen it’s not just about the work we do, but how we do our work.
 It’s important to trial and test what works in our region through monitoring and evaluation, and scale up the approaches that do.